Leptogenesis in a Left-Right Symmetric Model with double seesaw

 \subsection{Results and discussions}

 In this subsection, we dive into the in-depth analysis of analytical and numerical aspects of asymmetry evolution.
-For a comprehensive analysis, we solve the two coupled Boltzmann equations given in Eqs.~(\ref{be1}) and~(\ref{be2}), including the various decay, scattering, and washout terms mentioned in Appendix subsection~\ref{app:ir}.
+For a comprehensive analysis, we solve the two coupled BEs (\ref{be1}) and~(\ref{be2}), including the various decay, scattering, and washout terms mentioned in Appendix~\ref{app:ir}.
 The contribution of these terms decides the final fate of asymmetry in the leptonic sector.
 The most important input parameters that affect their relative strengths include $m_{N_1}$, $M_{W_R}$, and $Y_D$.
-From the Refs.~\cite{Ma:1998sq,Frere:2008ct,Carlier:1999ac,Dhuria:2015cfa}, one implies that the analysis could be approached for two major cases depending on the relative mass scale of $N_1$ and $W_R$.
-The choice of lightest right-handed neutrino mass $(m_{N_1})$ has been set to $10^{13}\text{ GeV}$ in our benchmark analysis~(Refer Table~\ref{tab:tabbp}) to set up a fair scale for thermal leptogenesis.
+From the references~\cite{Ma:1998sq,Frere:2008ct,Carlier:1999ac,Dhuria:2015cfa}, one implies that the analysis could be approached for two major cases depending on the relative mass scale of $N_1$ and $W_R$.
+The choice of lightest right-handed neutrino mass $(m_{N_1})$ has been set to $10^{13}\text{ GeV}$ in our benchmark analysis~(refer Table~\ref{tab:tabbp}) to set up a fair scale for thermal leptogenesis.
 Also, a decent mass hierarchy $m_{N_2}=10^{14}\text{ GeV}$ and $m_{N_3}=5\times10^{14}\text{ GeV}$ has been taken to ensure a safe neglect of $N_{2,3}$ decays to lepton asymmetry.

-For the case $M_{W_{R}}<m_{N_1}$, it can be seen from the analysis done in Ref.~\cite{Ma:1998sq} that for generating a successful asymmetry, a lower bound of $10^{16}\text{ GeV}$ is obtained on the mass of $N_1$ for the case of $g_L^2=g_R^2=0.4$.
+For the case $M_{W_{R}}<m_{N_1}$, it can be seen from the analysis done in Ref.~\cite{Ma:1998sq} that to generate a successful asymmetry, a lower bound of $10^{16}\text{ GeV}$ is obtained on the mass of $N_1$ for the case of $g_L^2=g_R^2=0.4$.
 Such a high mass scale of $N_R$ pushes the mass scale of $S_L$ even further up due to the hierarchy of double-seesaw used in our framework.
-For the purpose of this work, we restrict ourselves to consider this case.
+For the purpose of this work, we restrict ourselves to consider the following case.

-In our analysis, we take $M_{W_R}(>m_{N_1})=10^{15}\text{~GeV}$ alongwith the other benchmark point values.
+In our analysis, we take $M_{W_R}(>m_{N_1})=10^{15}\text{~GeV}$ along with the other benchmark point values.
 This choice of $M_{W_R}$ is carefully done to make the scattering processes of $W_R$'s into $e_R$'s via $N_R$ exchange depart away from thermal equilibrium.
 Taking inspiration from an analogous standard model process of $W_L$ scattering as given in Ref.~\cite{Sarkar:1996df}, the translated mathematical inequality for this statement is given as: